robertrittmuller/autominer/README.md

 # Autominer Web3 Project Automation Script
-BNB Miner automation script.
+>BNB Miner Web3 automation script.
 Supports Baked Beans Miner, Grinch Bucks Miner, BNB Miner, Roast Beef, and soon several others!

+The purpose of the script is to automate the typical actions required by "miner" types of crypto projects.
+The script checks each project once an hour and performs either a compound (reinvestment) or withdrawl action based on schedule settings contained within [projectname_module.py].

+>The main goal of writing this script was to remove the need to keep checking on these projects daily!

+Currently, the script has the following features:

+1. Performs all actions directly to the project's contract (on chain) using native python Web3 libraries.
+2. Supports an easy-to-modify framework for adding new projects using similar contracts.
+3. Saves historical data for both debugging and typical recordkeeping.

 ## Supported Projects
 <table>